 Hierve el Agua

 This geologic wonder is found at the end of a winding dirt road in the mountains east of Oaxaca’s Central Valley, .
 Natural springs seep from the bedrock and leave behind white minerals.
 The water spills over the edge of a high cliff.
-Over millennia, the mineral formations of Hierva el Agua have come to look like a frozen waterfall made of stone.
-Natural pools have been reinforced by local people and many people take a dip when they visit.
+Over millennia, the mineral formations of Hierva el Agua look like a frozen waterfall made of stone.
+Local people reinforced the natural pools, and many visitors take a dip when they visit.
 The water is cool, so wait for a hot day to go swimming here.

-Although seasons in the tropics aren’t quite as dramatically different as they are in the temperate zone, much of Oaxaca does have two contrasting seasons: the rainy, mild summer and the dry, warm winter.
+Although seasons in the tropics aren’t quite as dramatically different as they are in the temperate zone, much of Oaxaca has two contrasting seasons: the rainy, mild summer and the dry, warm winter.
 Oaxaca City is 5,102 feet above sea level.
-It experiences warm, dry winters and wetter, mild summers.
+It experiences warm, dry winters and wet, mild summers.

 Topography and Geology

 Oaxaca is a mountainous region.
 It marks the place where two major ranges come together in a geological jumble: The Sierra Madre del Sur and Sierra Madre de Oaxaca.
 The latter range is known locally as the Sierra Norte and is an extension of the much larger range known as the Sierra Madre Oriental.

 The slow-motion grinding together of the Cocos and North American tectonic plates thrust up these mountain ranges over millions of years.
 The Cocos Plate is moving northeast and is being thrust underneath the North American Plate.
 The Middle America Trench, a deep undersea canyon running parallel to the Pacific Coast, marks where the Cocos plate is sinking.
 Powerful earthquakes occasionally shake the region, demonstrating that tectonic forces are still at play.

 The highest peak in the state is the 11,220-foot Cerro Zempoaltepetl in the Sierra Norte.